 If you are not happy with the evenness or result, wipe up the gel and repeat the application but use less (or more) material on the second try.

-For a very aggressive texture, allow the coating to partially dry, then re-roll to lift the settled peaks back up sharp.
+For a very aggressive texture, apply a thicker coat, allow the coating to partially dry, then re-roll to lift the settled peaks back up sharp.
 We call this back-rolling.
 You will have to experiment a bit to find the best delay for back-rolling in your conditions.
 We suggest you back roll every 5 minutes to find the delay when your KiwiGrip is thickening but not yet tacky.

 Drying time is temperature and humidity dependent.
 At 60°F (10°C) you’ll have about 20 minutes working time before losing your “wet edge.”
 Normally, drying is well advanced in an hour at 70°F (23°C).
 Allow at least 4 hours before recoating.
 High humidity will prolong drying time - and offer longer working time.